LittleKingsguard/Eternity-Core/SceneLevel/Saves.md

 If a character or one of their Major Intimacies are under threat, they may attempt a Save, Reacting without any AP cost or penalties.
-This reaction always uses Persistence as the primary Ability, and if the character made a previous, unsuccessful Reaction, that Reaction is treated as a Support to their Save.
+This reaction always uses Persistence as the primary Ability, and if the character made a previous, unsuccessful Reaction, that Reaction is treated as an Assist to their Save.
 However, each Save costs 1 SPA, and after the Save, the character takes an upgraded Status chosen by the player of the Opposed character.

 TODO: #20 Link Statuses here